Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/properties/display.rst

 In Front
    Makes the object draw in front of others.
 (Unsupported for duplicator drawing).
 Display As
-   The shading mode to display in the 3D View;
-   this can be useful if you have a high-poly object that is slowing down performance.
+   The shading mode to display in the 3D View; this can be useful if you have a high-poly object that is slowing down performance.

 .. _objects-display-object-color:

 Color
-   Allows to specify the object's color when using the Workbench renderer with *Display Type* set to Rendered.
+   Allows to specify the object's color when using the Workbench renderer.

 .. _bpy.types.Object.show_bounds: